Oluwafisayomi-P-Folaranmi/spring-web-applications/0x03-basic-e-commerce/0x03-Spring/0x01-Project/0x03-Hibernate/README.md

 | **Time Zone Configuration** | Ensures consistent timestamp storage | `spring.jpa.properties.hibernate.jdbc.time_zone=UTC` |
 | **Logging Query Parameters** | Shows SQL queries with actual values | `logging.level.org.hibernate.orm.jdbc.bind=TRACE` |

----

-Would you like me to provide more practical examples or best practices for a specific use case? 🚀